-Water Based or Oil Based Paint – Gloss, Satin and Eggshell
+Water-Based or Oil-Based Paint – Gloss, Satin and Eggshell

 By Mike Cupit

-This is by far the more traditional choice and still the more widely used, however the paint itself is changing.
+Oil-based is by far the more traditional choice and still the more widely used, however the paint itself is changing.
 The oil used in oil based gloss, satin and eggshell has a yellow tinge to it, which actually bleads through over time.
-Back in the day, chemicals known as VOCs held back this discolouration, but EU law now restricts the use of VOCs and the problem is very noticeable. “yellowing” is more of a problem in gloss as it contains more oil than satin and eggshell.
+Back in the day, chemicals known as VOCs held back this discolouration, but EU law now restricts the use of VOCs and the problem is very noticeable. “yellowing” is more of a problem in gloss as it contains more oil than it’s satin and eggshell counterparts.
 Lack of natural light is also a massive factor.
 So, oil based paint will yellow a lot quicker in say a hallway than a conservatory.

-The technology in water based paint has improved a lot over recent years.
+The technology in water-based paint has improved a lot over recent years.
 It can be difficult to use as it seems to have no body.
 Something else it lacks is opacity, meaning you may have to apply additional coats of paint.
-The paint isn’t as durable as oil based either.
-One more thing to think about, if you are painting over an existing oil based coating you may need to apply an adhesion primer prior applying your finish coats.
+The paint isn’t as durable as oil-based either.
+One more thing to think about, if you are painting over an existing oil-based coating you may need to apply an adhesion primer prior applying your finish coats.

 This is what I mean about a compromise –